When Your Child Has Vertigo

 -

-Keep your child from activities that require balance or coordination until vertigo is gone.
+Until vertigo is gone, have your child avoid activities that require balance or coordination.
 This includes:

 -